zepingyu0512/zepingyu0512.github.io/_pages/about.md

 - *2025.2*: New preprint: [Back Attention: Understanding and Enhancing Multi-Hop Reasoning in Large Language Models](https://arxiv.org/pdf/2502.10835).
 This work investigates the mechanism of latent multi-hop reasoning and propose the back attention module to enhance the latent multi-hop reasoning ability in LLMs.

 - *2025.1*: New preprint: [Understanding and Mitigating Gender Bias in LLMs via Interpretable Neuron Editing](https://arxiv.org/pdf/2501.14457).
-This work investigates the mechanism of gender bias and propose a neuron-level model editing method to reduce gender bias in LLMs.
+This work investigates the mechanism of gender bias and propose a neuron-level model editing method to reduce gender bias in LLMs without hurting the existing abilities.

 - *2024.12*: I've compiled paper lists of [SAE](https://github.com/zepingyu0512/awesome-SAE) and [neuron in LLMs](https://github.com/zepingyu0512/awesome-LLM-neuron).

 - *2024.11*: New preprint: [Understanding Multimodal LLMs: the Mechanistic Interpretability of Llava in Visual Question Answering](https://arxiv.org/pdf/2411.10950).
 This work explores the mechanism of Llava in visual question answering.

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [Interpreting Arithmetic Mechanism in Large Language Models through Comparative Neuron Analysis](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/).
-This work explores the neuron-level information flow of arithmetic mechanism in LLMs.
+This work explores the neuron-level information flow of arithmetic mechanism in LLMs and proposes a model pruning method for arithmetic tasks.

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [Neuron-Level Knowledge Attribution in Large Language Models](https://zepingyu0512.github.io/neuron-attribution.github.io/).
 This work introduces how to identify important neurons in LLMs, and explores the neuron-level information flow of factual knowledge mechanism.